hakimshifat/ONotes1/1st Semester/Physics/Lens.md

 Defination : Any transparent medium bounded by two spherical surfaces or one spherical AND one plane surface or two cylindrical surface or one cylindrical and one plane surface is called a lens.

 What can be lens made of:
-1. Transparent Matrial
+1. Transparent Material
 2. Glass
 3. Plastic
 # Used to focus or disperse light.

 Use:
-1. EyeGlass
+1. Eye Glass
 2. Cameras
 3. Telescopes